Designing for Pedestrians in Pioneer Square

 Pedestrian Zone Days

-The streets in and around the Pioneer Square neighborhood will be open to pedestrians and closed to vehicles on game days.
+The streets in and around the Pioneer Square neighborhood will be open to pedestrians and closed to vehicles on match days.
 On-street parking will be restricted beginning at 2AM on game days.

 Monday, June 15 – Noon, Belgium vs. Egypt